ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 - 38 designates the pen.
 - 48 designates the paper.
-- Since Terminal ctrl is a true color virtual terminal emulator, there are no restrictions on its color palette.
+- Since TerminalCtrl is a true color virtual terminal emulator, there are no restrictions on its color palette.
 It can use a color palette ranging from 2 to 16 million colors.
 - CMY and CMYK planes are projected onto RGB plane.
-- Terminal ctrl does not keep a static palette for indexed color, or 256-color mode, if you will.
+- TerminalCtrl does not keep a static palette for indexed color, or 256-color mode, if you will.
 It calculates the the 6x6x6 cube from the given index.
-- Color space identifiers are ignored by Terminal ctrl.
+- Color space identifiers are ignored by TerminalCtrl.
 - Transparent colors are not implemented (TODO).

 ## [Supported Color Text Specifications](#color-text-specs)